nowhereman999/nfp09/README.md

 - Go back and remove some of the commented-out IF-ELSE-ENDIF comments.
   I originally kept them, but stopped including them as I converted more files beause it just made things harder to read.
-- Add some conditionals for building without either the reg-call or the stack-call interface.
-This will be useful for anyone wanting to embed this into another ROM because it can save a fair bit of space.

 ### Testing